Interview and pictures by Marko Syrjala

 Metal-Rules: Let’s talk about Ratt for a minute.

 John Corabi: Yeah.
 As it turned out, I’m going on tour with Ratt this summer.
 They called and said, “Hey, can we do some shows?” and we’re still negotiating about money, but we’ll see what happens?

 Metal-Rules: I met Robbie Crane when he was here two months ago with Adler’s Appetite, and he too had been offered to do the tour.

-John Corabi: Yeah, unfortunately there is a little bit of a business side to it, we have to sit down and negotiate with Warren [DeMartini] and Bobby [Blotzer], they want us to do the tour, but if it’s not cohesive and if it’s not what I want… we’ll see what happens?
+John Corabi: Yeah, unfortunately, there is a little bit of a business side to it.
+We have to sit down and negotiate with Warren [DeMartini] and Bobby [Blotzer], they want us to do the tour, but if it’s not cohesive and not what I want… we’ll see what happens?

 Metal-Rules: Overall, it should be quite a big tour?

-John Corabi: Yeah, it gonna be about sixty show in the United States and Puerto Rico, and Cinderella is basically headlining and then Ratt, Quiet Riot and Firehouse.
+John Corabi: Yeah, it will be about sixty shows in the United States and Puerto Rico, and Cinderella is basically headlining and then Ratt, Quiet Riot, and Firehouse.